jie65535/awesome-balatro/README.md

 - [BIG BANG](https://github.com/ZJWCY/Balatro_BIG_BANG_by_ZJWCY) | [trailer](https://www.bilibili.com/video/BV1zBFKe3EuZ) - Once there was an explosion.
 A bang which caused a naneinf in a round.
 (2 jokers & 1 challenge). by [@ZJWCY](https://github.com/ZJWCY)
 - [CheesyJokers](https://github.com/ilikecheese0/CheesyJokers) - Might as well make my own joker pack since so may other people are doing it. by [@ilikecheese](https://github.com/ilikecheese0)
 - [D6 Jokers](https://github.com/GauntletGames-2086/D6-Jokers) | [discord](https://discord.com/channels/1116389027176787968/1249518446669074474) - Adds D6 Jokers that have their effects determined by a die roll. by [@ItsFlowwey](https://github.com/GauntletGames-2086)
-- [Date Jokers](https://github.com/snowylight/DatealiveBalatro) - Adds 13 jokers from anime DATE A LIVE. by [@snowylight](https://github.com/snowylight)
+- [Date A Live](https://github.com/snowylight/DatealiveBalatro) - Adds 19 jokers from anime DATE A LIVE. by [@snowylight](https://github.com/snowylight)
 - [Emergence](https://github.com/Snoresville/balatro-emergence-joker) - This mod features one (1) custom Joker, and a custom deck that revolves around its mechanics. by [@Snoresville](https://github.com/Snoresville)
 - [FloundersJokers](https://github.com/Flounderlul/FloundersJokers) - Adds a variety of different jokers. by [@Flounderful](https://github.com/Flounderlul)
 - [Fusion Jokers](https://itayfeder.github.io/Fusion-Jokers/) - Fuse two jokers together to create special, powerful jokers! by [@itayfeder](https://github.com/itayfeder) and [@Lyman](https://github.com/spikeof2010)